sgohl/proxypac/README.md

 ```

 The webserver used in front of this service is https://github.com/msoap/shell2http
-it calls the sh-script `pac.sh` that generates this response, while injecting the variables and the domain list (`var proxylist`) in a while-loop.
+it calls the script `pac.sh` that generates this response, while injecting the variables and the domain list (`var proxylist`) in a loop.

 ## Environment variables